Anthony Hollenberg, M.D.Chair, Weill Department of Medicine

-Robert S. Brown, Jr., M.D., M.P.H.Vice Chair of Transitions of Care
+Robert S. Brown, Jr., M.D., M.P.H.Vice Chair for Mentorship and Academic Development

-Dr. Robert S. Brown, Jr. is the Gladys and Roland Harriman Professor of Medicine and Clinical Chief of the Division of Gastroenterology and Hepatology, as well as Vice Chair of Transitions of Care for the Department of Medicine.
-Dr. Brown is also the Director of the Center for Liver Disease and Transplantation at NewYork-Presbyterian Hospital.
+Dr. Robert S. Brown, Jr. is the Gladys and Roland Harriman Professor of Medicine and Clinical Chief of the Division of Gastroenterology and Hepatology, as well as Vice Chair for Mentorship and Academic Development for the Department of Medicine.
+Dr. Brown is the co-founder and Director of the Center for Liver Disease and Transplantation at NewYork-Presbyterian Hospital.
 He has been part of the liver transplant effort at Weill Cornell part-time since 1999 and joined the faculty full-time in 2015.
-The liver transplant program gained Medicare approval in its first year and is on pace to start living donor liver transplantation and to reach 50 transplants per year.
-Dr. Brown is heavily involved in clinical research.
+The liver transplant program gained Medicare approval in 2016 and has started living donor liver transplantation; the program is also pioneering laparoscopic living liver donation.
+Dr. Brown is heavily involved in clinical research on viral hepatitis, alcoholic liver disease, and liver transplantation.
 He received his B.A. from Harvard College, M.D. from New York University, and his M.P.H. from the Graduate School of Public Health, University of California, Berkeley.
-He completed his internship in medicine at Beth Israel Hospital, Boston, and a fellowship in gastroenterology and hepatology at the University of California, San Francisco.
-An internationally recognized expert in liver disease and liver transplantation, he has co-authored more than 150 peer-reviewed articles mostly dedicated to viral hepatitis and liver transplantation.
+He completed his internship in medicine at Beth Israel Hospital, Harvard Medical School in Boston, and a fellowship in gastroenterology and hepatology at the University of California, San Francisco.
+An internationally recognized expert in liver disease and liver transplantation, he has co-authored more than 175 peer-reviewed articles.
 He is an Associate Editor for Hepatology and Gastroenterology and Hepatology and published a book, Common Liver Diseases and Transplantation: An Algorithmic Approach to Work-up and Management.
 Dr. Brown is the recipient of a Young Investigator Award from the American Society of Transplant Physicians, the Senior Attending Teacher Award from Columbia University Medical Center, and the American Liver Foundation New York Chapter's Physician of the Year.

 Judy Tung, M.D.Chair of Medicine at NYP/Lower Manhattan Hospital